 Working with leading software designers, MRM Design Studio, it has introduced the Menu Creator app that its business development and sales teams will use with on-trade customers to develop cocktail lists.

 Aimed especially at restaurants and pubs that are not yet offering cocktails, it has been introduced in time for Christmas when people are more likely to experiment with drinks and trade up to premium spirits.

 New research commissioned by Pernod Ricard UK reveals consumers are willing to spend an additional 12% on a cocktail at Christmas: £8.74 instead of £7.83 the rest of the year.

-Mark Harris, channel director for Pernod Ricard UK, said: “We know a £30.1million opportunity exists for cocktails this Christmas.
+Mark Harris, channel director for on-premise at Pernod Ricard UK, said: “We know a £30.1million opportunity exists for cocktails this Christmas.
 However, this number can rise to as much as £50.7million if outlets are able to encourage trade-up into premium spirits.

 “69% of cocktail drinkers are looking to experiment in the weeks before Christmas and 53% are likely to trade up, so there’s a huge opportunity for the on-trade to drive sales by enticing a broad spectrum of cocktail lovers.”

 With all kinds of fonts, layouts and exclusive designs, the app assists customers with personalised menus, mainly using Pernod Ricard UK brands which include Absolut vodka, Havana Club rum, Malibu, Kahlúa, Plymouth Gin, Monkey 47 gin, Chivas Regal whisky and Jameson whiskey.

 For its Christmas ad campaign “Mix with the Good Stuff” in retail, it is focusing on three signature serves: an Espresso Martini with Kahlúa and Absolut, Jameson Ginger & Lime, and Plymouth Gin and tonic.